Religious Freedom

 Paul explains: "Some indeed preach Christ even from envy and strife, and some also from good will: The former preach Christ from selfish ambition, not sincerely, supposing to add affliction to my chains; but the latter out of love, knowing that I am appointed for the defense of the gospel.
 What then?
 Only that in every way, whether in pretense or in truth, Christ is preached; and in this I rejoice, yes, and will rejoice" (Philippians 1:15-18).

-Some who are now Christians in Belgium, first started studying the Bible with Jehovah's Witnesses.
+Some who are now Christians in Flanders, first started studying the Bible with Jehovah’s Witnesses.
 Others who are now Christians, first studied the Bible with Mormons.
 As they continued studying the Scriptures, however, they rejected the errors of these groups, and learned the truth of the gospel.

 Although false teachers are not to be permitted to teach in the church, it is not our task as Christians to prevent them from proclaiming their beliefs in general.
 It is our task, however, to refute their false doctrine.
 Religious freedom does not mean that we must remain silent in the face of religious error.